ashmhmd25321/Social_media_Analytics_platform/md files and docs/FACEBOOK_OAUTH_SETUP.md

 ### Problem: "App Not Setup: This app is still in development mode"

 **Solution:**
-- Go to Facebook App → "Settings" → "Basic"
+- Go to Facebook App → "Settings" → "Roles"
-- Add test users in "Roles" → "Test Users"
+- Add test users in "Test Users" section
+- **Important:** Use **email addresses** (not phone numbers) when adding test users
+- If a Facebook account was created with a phone number, add an email to that account first
 - Or submit app for review (for production)

 ### Problem: "Insufficient Permissions"